Lyndsay Stephen

 Lyndsay Stephen (22 March 1956 – 25 February 2021) was an Australian professional golfer.
 Stephen had much success early in his career, winning the South Australian Open at the age of 24.
 There were high expectations for him though he did not always meet them, recording at least seven runner-up finishes during the remainder of the 1980s but rarely winning.
 In the early 1990s he briefly quit tournament golf, focusing to work as a coach.
 However, he shortly returned and recorded some late career highlights, including victories at the 1996 South Australian PGA Championship and 2010 Australian PGA Seniors Championship.

+Early life

+Stephen was born in Donnybrook, Western Australia, to Ernest Stephen, a car dealership principal, and Dorothy Stephen, née McKenzie.
+He had one older sister.
+Stephen attended Wesley College in Perth, where he boarded as a teenager.
+His professional golf career began as a PGA Trainee at Lake Karrinyup Country Club under PGA Professional Jock Borthwick.

 Professional career

-Stephen was from Donnybrook, Western Australia.
-He turned professional at the beginning of 1978.
+Stephen turned professional at the beginning of 1978.
 Later in the year he joined the PGA Tour of Australia.
 Stephen first received media attention that October at the West Lakes Classic.
 He shot a bogey-free opening round 67 (−4) to tie the lead with Bob Shearer.
 He did not play as well on Friday but managed to make a four-metre birdie putt on the final hole for a 72 (+1) to maintain possession of the lead.
 He ultimately finished in a tie for 13th.